 Ian Scott makes it clear he personally prefers the tried and failed model of facilities-based competition.

 Canadians pay considerably more for their phone plans than consumers in many other developed countries because there is little to no competition in most regions across the country.

 While it’s easy to point the finger at the Big 3, they are public companies expected to maximize profits.
 At the end of the day, their playing field is determined by the regulatory bodies that exist to keep them in check: the government (ISED), CRTC, and Competition Bureau.

 From auctioning spectrum to spectrum set-asides and mandatory tower sharing, the competitive changes over the past 20 years have little progress in the competitiveness of Canada’s wireless market.
 Strong, decisive action must be taken is necessary if any improvement is to be expected.

 At a minimum, MVNOs should be implemented on a temporary basis to help regional providers expand their networks across the country with the condition that if it doesn’t lower prices for Canadians within a few years, that full MVNO access is mandated.

 “The issue is not whether Canadian consumers pay some of the highest rates for wireless services anywhere in the developed world (in fact, Telus suggests Canada should have the highest prices in the world).
 Rather, it is what, if anything, Innovation, Science and Economic Development Minister Navdeep Bains and the CRTC are prepared to do about it.”Michael Geist, law professor, Canada Research Chair in Internet and E-commerce Law at the University of Ottawa

-If people want to truly make a difference they need to contact Minister of Industry, Science and Economic Development), and ask for CRTC and Competition Bureau intervention.
+Email the Minister of Industry, Science and Economic Development and ask for CRTC and Competition Bureau intervention

 An example of what to write: